The following table explains the scenarios in which new joiner notifications are required by the Fund and the relevant action needed by employers.

 Following scheme enrolment, employers should provide a Form A1 to members, allowing them to declare previous pension rights and investigate transfers into the Fund.
 The form (found in the downloads section) should be completed by members and returned to the employer.
 Pease ensure you insert the members individual pension reference on Form A1 before sending it a copy to DMT@wolverhampton.gov.uk

 If you have a member that has previously opted-out and would like to re-join the Local Government Pension Scheme (LGPS), please refer the member to the member webpage.

 Following written receipt of member election to enter or exit the 50/50 section of the scheme, employers are required to indicate the change on next monthly submission file and also submit a Standard Interface noting the change via Employer Self-Service.
 For more information on how Employers should administer requests received, please view the ‘50/50 section membership from April 2014 - Employer guidance notes’ in the Downloads section.

 As part of the automatic enrolment cycle, members will be automatically moved back into the main section of the scheme with the opportunity to move back following a subsequent election.

 A file can be submitted for new members of staff who have not previously been indicated as a new joiner via the monthly submission data file due to omission or error.

-Please use the Bulk Joiner Notification provided in the Downloads section and save your file as a .xls/.xlsx file and upload it through the 'Hub Bulk Joiner/Member Changes File' route in Employer Hub.
-There is no need to remove the header information when loading .xls/.xlsx files through the Employer Hub.
+Please use the Bulk Joiner Notification provided in the Downloads section and save your file as a .xls/.xlsx file and upload it an Admin Referral workflow in Employer Self-Service.
+There is no need to remove the header information when loading .xls/.xlsx files through Employer Self-Service.